octopus-framework/spiffs-dumper/README.md

 ### Setup partition

-**You can keep this step if your current ESP32 setup has the default partition table.**

 - Copy your csv file containing the partition table (usually `partitions.csv`).
 Set `CONFIG_PARTITION_TABLE_CUSTOM` to `y` using menu config.
 You can also do it manually in the `sdkconfig` file :

 ```bash